News / Analysis

 PM Johnson will today bring his proposal to renege on all former Brexit agreements to Parliament, where the idea is reportedly anathema to some of his own partners, too, Reuters reports.

-Britain’s July Trade Deficit fell to £-2.363 bn while other markers exceeded expectations – industrial production expanding by 5.2% MoM and manufacturing production by 6.3%.
+Britain’s July Trade A trade balance that is negative as a result of cost (imports, on the national level) being greater ... fell to £-2.363 bn while other markers exceeded expectations – industrial production expanding by 5.2% MoM and manufacturing production by 6.3%.
 On Friday, the National Institute of Economic and Social Research declared it expected GDP to increase by 7% in the current quarter.

-The Euro maintains some upward momentum after ECB maintained its interest rate at 0%.
+The Euro maintains some upward The strength of a trend.
+Its corollary is the pace at which the value of an asset changes. after ECB maintained its The cost of accessing money not owned. rate at 0%.
 Industrial output in Italy exceeded expectations, falling just over a per cent to 7.4% in July rather than halving.

 France’s performance was not as good – plunging to 3.8% from 13% in June.
 Germany and Spain’s CPIs came in level for August, while the latter’s industrial production exceeded expectations, contracting by only 6.4% – half the June figure.